 Of course, if you make a mistake with the shape or size when measuring up then you are going to be stuck with what you have.

 Let’s take a look at some of the best preformed ponds

 This is a great little-preformed pond that has a capacity of 120 litres (26.3 gallons).
 As a cheap and cheerful way of adding an interesting feature to your outdoor space, it is definitely worth taking a look at.

 With a depth of just 36 cm, this Bermuda Sand Pre Formed Pond is an easy pond to fill with water and then to maintain.
 It is a durable pond with a 20-year guarantee and it includes a pump stand and other nice features that make it easy to set up and then to use.

 - Tough and durable

-- 20 year guarantee
+- 20-year guarantee

-This is described as a medium sized garden pond but the fact that it only hold 55 litres of water tells us that it is really very small.
+This is described as a medium sized garden pond but the fact that it only holds 55 litres of water tells us that it is really very small.
 The material is a nice 2mm thick Polyethylene and it has built-in plant shelves and wildlife escape routes.

 There is a recess for your pump and the whole Pisces Pre Formed Pond is easy to install.
 All in all, it is the kind of preformed pond that would suit someone looking for a small starter pond.